 Imago

 - Franchise tag on George Pickens does not guarantee a long term future

-For the Dallas Cowboys, this isn’t just another NFL Draft, it’s a chance to build a strong roster.
-Head Coach Brian Schottenheimer is embracing the pressure with a clear, aggressive vision.
-In a recent episode of the Rick Eisen Show, the 52-year-old revealed his aggressive roster-building draft strategy.
+The Dallas Cowboys are not going through the motions this offseason.
+With the front office intent on aggressively making plans to come back better than they were last season and the seasons before that, if we’re being honest, this isn’t just another NFL Draft; it’s a chance to build a strong roster.
+And head Coach Brian Schottenheimer is embracing the pressure with a clear, proactive vision.
+In a recent episode of the Rich Eisen Show, the 52-year-old revealed his aggressive roster-building draft strategy.

-The Cowboys are in clear need of a defensive upgrade after a dreadful performance last season.
+The team is in clear need of a defensive upgrade after a dreadful performance last season.
 As a matter of fact, it directly contributed to their failure to secure a playoff spot, finishing second in the NFC East division with a 7-9 record.

+Imago